SohailAkhtar13/JavaScript--Jonas-Schmedtmann/README.md

 # JavaScript--Jonas-Schmedtmann
-Codes related to Jonas Schmedtmann by Jonas
+Codes related to JavaScript by Jonas Schmedtmann